 B. If a member is retired on account of disability as provided in subsection (a) for a disability arising out of and in the course of the member's employment by the Fire District the following additional provisions shall apply:

-(1) Subject to subsection (C), the amount of disability annuity under the standard form of payment during the member's duty disability period shall be seventy-five percent (75%) of the member's final average salary.
+(1) Subject to subsection (C), effective upon passage, the amount of disability annuity under the standard form of payment during the member's duty disability period shall be sixty-six and two-thirds percent (66 2/3%) of the member's final average salary.

 (a) The member's duty disability retirement period begins on the date of the member's disability retirement;